-Acknowledgements

-115 The "Non - Equilibrium Turbulence and landforms workshop" was organised by Tim Marjoribanks, Chris Keylock, Christopher A. Unsworth, Daniel R. Parsons and Jonny Higham, with support from the British Society of Geomorphology.
-We thank Matt Baddock for preparing the aeolian data, and the 42 anonymous participants for completing the survey.
+Acknowledgements.
+We thank Dylan Ward and an anonymous reviewer for their thoughtful and challenging comments which significantly improved the paper.
+The "Non-Equilibrium Flow and Landform Coupling Workshop" was organized by Tim Marjoribanks, Chris Keylock, Christopher A. Unsworth, Daniel R. Parsons and Jonny Higham, with support from the British Society for Geomorphology.
+We thank Matt Baddock for preparing the aeolian data and the 42 anonymous participants for completing the survey.